ytsmaw/wjrh.org/source/joining-the-board.md

 #Joining the Board

-General Expectations for a WJRH Board Member are:
+General expectations for a WJRH Board Member are:

 - 1 hour meeting time each week
 - Willing to learn